Council

 Professor Robert Sayers FRCS (Vascular Society representative)

 Rob Sayers is the George Davies Chair of Vascular Surgery at University of Leicester and Honorary Consultant Vascular and Endovascular Surgeon at Leicester Vascular Institute, Glenfield Hospital, Leicester.
 He trained in Birmingham, Leicester and Adelaide and was a Senior Lecturer and then Reader in Vascular Surgery in Leicester.
-He is a Past President of the Vascular Society of Great Britain and Ireland (2016-17) and former Chair of the Research Committee of the VSGBI.
+He is a past president of the Vascular Society of Great Britain and Ireland (2016-17) and former Chair of the Research Committee of the VSGBI.
 He has an extensive research portfolio in the fields of AAA and CLTI.
 He has been a council member and chair of the programme committee for SARS and council member and chair of the fellowship committee for BSET.
 He was a member of the Intercollegiate Examination Board and has examined in Vascular and General Surgery and Anatomy at both MRCS and FRCS level.
-He is the current chairman of the National Clinical Reference Group (CRG) for Vascular Services as part of NHSEI Specialised Commissioning and has led a number of service reviews into reconfiguration and commissioning of vascular services including advising on national delivery of services during the COVID pandemic.
-He is now a National Specialty Advisor for Vascular Services as part of NHSEI and serves on the Council of the Royal College of Surgeons of England as specialty lead for Vascular Surgery.
+He is the current chair of the National Clinical Reference Group (CRG) for Vascular Services as part of NHSEI Specialised Commissioning and has led a number of service reviews into reconfiguration and commissioning of vascular services including advising on national delivery of services during the COVID pandemic.
+He is now a National Specialty Advisor for Vascular Services as part of NHSEI and serves on the Council of The Royal College of Surgeons of England as specialty lead for vascular surgery.

-Shailinder Singh (BAPS representative)
+Shailinder Singh FRCS (BAPS representative)

 Professor Naeem Soomro FRCS (BAUS representative)

 Naeem Soomro studied medicine at King Edward Medical College Lahore, Pakistan, before undertaking basic training in surgery and urology in the UK at London, Nottingham and Newcastle.
 He was appointed as Consultant Urologist at Freeman Hospital Newcastle in 1998.
-His subspeciality interests are in Kidney and Prostate cancer.
-He was held a chair in Urology from Newcastle University since 2012.He has been a national leader in the wider adoption of robotic assisted surgery across the UK.
+His subspeciality interests are in kidney and prostate cancer.
+He has held a chair in urology from Newcastle University since 2012.
+He has been a national leader in the wider adoption of robotic assisted surgery across the UK.
 He was appointed RCS co director in robotic and digital surgery.
 He is a member of RCS quality assurance and governance committee.
 He holds a number of research grants from NIHR and EPSRC as a chief investigator.
-Naeem has previously served as an examiner and a board member for Joint committee on intercollegiate examinations (JCIE) in Urology.
-He has also served as a board member and a chair for Joint surgical colleges fellowship examination (JSCFE) in Urology.
+Naeem has previously served as an examiner and a board member for joint committee on intercollegiate examinations (JCIE) in urology.
+He has also served as a board member and a chair for joint surgical colleges fellowship examination (JSCFE) in urology.
 He has been on the council of the BAUS and the RCSE regional speciality professional advisor.
-He is a member of National Clinical Impact Awards Committee.
+He is a member of National Clinical Impact Awards committee.
 He has been Associate Medical Director for Newcastle Hospitals Foundation Trust.
-He has been actively involved The Urology Foundation in training surgeons delivering robotics and minimally invasive surgery courses nationally and in the Europe.
+He has been actively involved The Urology Foundation in training surgeons delivering robotics and minimally invasive surgery courses nationally and in Europe.

 Bhavin Visavadia FRCS (BAOMS representative)